Thames Valley stand tall in Meads Cup

 Ryan was proving an absolute menace and a breakdown turnover he secured from the otherwise redoubtable Ethan Simpson had West Coast anchored inside their 22.

 Resolute and surgical forward thrusts followed with an overlap created.
-A lofted pass almost ruined that opening until captain and hooker Liam Rowlands, the size of a garden nome, leaped like Hamish Kerr to secure the ball and bash through two defenders and score.
+A lofted pass almost ruined that opening until captain and hooker Liam Rowlands, the size of a garden gnome, leaped like Hamish Kerr to secure the ball and bash through two defenders and score.
 Patrick Hedley kicked seven goals from eight attempts, including an early conversion that struck the top of the left-hand upright and bounced over.

 West Coast wasn’t done.
 Collective expansive opened a hole for Sean McClure, in his 92nd match, to ferret clear.
 As the siren sounded Waikari-Jones nailed a sideline conversion to close the gap to 46-44.